 Perhaps we had a restless night’s sleep or are in need of more sleep.
 Days don’t always run smoothly and sometimes we feel the world is against us.
 We are up against real problems that are thrown at us, but we also have to stop our minds from being taken over by dark thoughts.
 Today’s dark thoughts might not resemble tomorrow’s, we have to tell ourselves.

-We keep a large percentage of our thoughts to ourselves and transmit them in different ways.
+We keep a large percentage of our dark thoughts to ourselves and transmit them in different ways.

 Some people say depression and creativity go hand in hand.